Email Warmup

 • Only 25% reply rate for entry plan

-• Most features are only included in higher plans
+• Most features are gated behind higher plans

 • Less compelling for teams managing many inboxes